suncoast-devs/handbook/lessons/react-hooks-use-effect/lecture.md

 # Adding a library

-- From the terminal and the same place we run `npm start` we can add a library to our project with:
+- From the terminal and the same place we run `npm start`, we can add a library to our project with:

 ```shell
 npm install axios